 Another important consequence of the accident and your insurance claim is that the other party may seek to claim damages against you.
 However, this may happen regardless of whether you proceed with your claim.
 If the insured driver carries an uninsured/underinsured policy they may proceed with a claim against their own insurer, or if they feel that they will be able to collect a judgment they may proceed with a claim against you personally.
 In some jurisdictions your liability may be limited to the deductible of the insured driver's policy.

 An uninsured driver hit by an insured driver faces some potentially difficult communications with the insurance company.
 How you will be impacted by an accident depends on your state's laws and the details of your particular accident.
-A competent lawyer can help you determine how to proceed and handle many of the communications with the insurer on your behalf.
-Contact a local attorney to schedule a free initial case review to discuss how they can help with your claim.
+A competent injury lawyer can help you determine how to proceed and handle many of the communications with the insurer on your behalf.